dwave-examples/map-coloring/README.rst

   :align: center
   :figclass: align-center

-  A graph representation of Canada's provinces of Canada.
+  A graph representation of the provinces of Canada.
 Provinces connected by edges share a border together.
 This is a sample output produced by this demo.

 Usage